rudyvdbrink/llmlynx/README.md

 ## Overview

 LLMLYNX is a lightweight, Next.js–based web interface for interacting with Large Language Models (LLMs).
 Supported models include: GPT-oss (OpenAI), llama3 (Meta), Gemma3 (Google), deepseek-r1, quen3, mistral, and others.
 All model interactions and data storage happen locally so your data remains your own property.
-You can reach the UI from any device within your local network, so LLMLYNX forms your home LLM interface.
+You can reach the UI through the browser and from any device within your local network, so LLMLYNX is your home LLM interface.

 LLMLYNX is designed to be: